keeganmjgreen/3D-Printed-Sensors-Development-Platform/data_logger_interface.md

 toaster = ToastNotifier()
 ```

 This class has a `show_toast` method which is to be used.
 Among other arguments, it accepts a notification `title`, a notification `msg`, and an optional boolean specifying whether or not the showing of the notification (in its entire duration) is to be `threaded` ([reference](https://en.wikipedia.org/wiki/Thread_(computing))) with further Python instructions in this module (which calls `show_toast`).
-I found that the notification message itself (not its title) is actually optional, being truly omitted by specifying `msg` to be a non-empty 'empty' string such as `' '`.
+We found that the notification message itself (not its title) is actually optional, being truly omitted by specifying `msg` to be a non-empty 'empty' string such as `' '`.
 Method `show_toast` returns a boolean representing whether a notification is sent successfully or not (i.e., if one is already being shown, at least from Python).
-I also found that initializing multiple instances of the `ToastNotifier` class does not allow multiple corresponding notifications to appear simultaneously in the same way.
+We also found that initializing multiple instances of the `ToastNotifier` class does not allow multiple corresponding notifications to appear simultaneously in the same way.

 Now, specify the chosen 9600 / [8-N-1](https://en.wikipedia.org/wiki/8-N-1) serial communication ([COM](https://en.wikipedia.org/wiki/COM_(hardware_interface))) port: